PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "So stranger, what business brings you to our fair city?" asked Boltac.

-"Hmm, city?" asked the man, with shake of his head, "Ashtantis, that's a city.
+"Hmm, city?" asked the man, with a shake of his head, "Ashtantis, that's a city.
 Squalipoor, Yorn, those are cities.
 This is a fish-drying village with delusions of grandeur."

 "More like delusions of glory," said Boltac as he raised his ale, not sure he liked the other man's tone.
 "You have traveled then, a trader?" asked Boltac, sniffing around for a profit.